mergedelta

 — awaiting render —

-What D-score measures
+What D-score tells you

 resonnence labs the instrument tuned closely enough to what it's reading